fystack/multichain-indexer/README.md

 * **Bloom Filter**: Redis or in-memory for wallet addresses
 * **Event Emitter**: NATS streaming
 * **RPC Providers**: failover + rate-limiting per chain

+See `configs/config.example.yaml` for a full reference of fields and example values.

 ---